SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-10-18-485-3-audit-logs-entry-description-contains-agregated-resources.md

 version: 10.18.485.3
 ---

 Fixed an issue with displaying old and new object value in the audit log's details.
+Changes done to related objects are now visible in audit logs.